ton-connect/.github/profile/README.md

    * SDK also transparently works with a JS bridge for embedded dapps and browser extensions.
 5. Each wallet maintains their own bridge server and are free to choose how to communicate with it.

+## Authors and maintainers

+TON Connect protocol and SDK was originally designed by [Tonkeeper team](https://tonkeeper.com).
+It is currently maintained by TON Foundation.